 You can even sign up for an occasional newsletter from me, which I’m going to start any day now.
 I’m fancy like that.

 I was an English teacher for a few years, then went to grad school.
 After that, I started an editorial

 career as a travel, shopping and arts editor in San Francisco.
 I moved into management positions as I moved around the country — to Los

 Angeles, D.C. and Nashville, then back to San Francisco and off to London.
 Along the way, I started doing what the kids call "content strategy."
-I’m still doing that, now for a big tech company, living in London and drinking tea and enjoying that I can say "whilst" and sound totally normal.
+I’m still doing that, now for a big tech company, living in London and drinking tea and saying "whilst" and "fortnight" like it's totally normal.
 I teach classes about voice and tone and about writing for emerging markets.

 That's my day job.

 Also, Susan Gray Blue is my real name.
-It’s not from an elaborate hippie color wheel naming ritual or anything.
+It’s not from an elaborate color wheel naming ritual or anything.
 Gray was my maiden name.
 Blue was my married name.
-Sometimes these things just happen.
+Weird but true.